Panthaweekan/OOP-Project-UPBEAT/README.md

   - What construct plan look like?
 (I'm not sure about Sample construct plan in Teacher's documentation

  date. ; FEB/18/2023

+# Tomorrow Plan
+Tokenizer must done and Parser must be implemented (not all methods)

 # Sample
 while (deposit) {